-Gaming headsets are part of a global software and accessories gaming market which is expected to grow to \$196 billion by the end of 2021, a roughly 7% year-over-year increase.
-The global gaming audience now exceeds global cinema and music markets with over 2.9 billion active gamers worldwide.
-Gaming peripherals, such as headsets, keyboards, mice and controllers are estimated to be a \$7.9 billion business globally with over 75% of that market in the Americas and Europe where the Company's business is focused.
-Gaming headsets are expected to represent more than a \$2.9 billion global market in 2021, or more than 35% of the total gaming peripherals market.
+Gaming headsets are part of a \$185 billion global software and accessories gaming market.
+The global gaming audience now exceeds global cinema and music markets with over 2.9 billion active gamers worldwide, with the gaming industry worth over \$145 billion.
+Gaming peripherals, such as headsets, keyboards, mice and controllers are estimated to be a \$7.9 billion business globally with over 80% of that market in the Americas and Europe where the Company's business is focused.
+Gaming headsets are expected to represent about \$2.9 billion global market in 2021, or more than 35% of the total gaming peripherals market.